-Winter arrives early in Vilnius.
-Most people agree, however, that Vilnius is pleasant in the winter and looks especially lovely veiled in white.
-Additionally, the city doesn’t slow except on the very coldest days and the winter holidays offer anticipated activities for visitors and locals.
-Don’t be hesitant to book a trip to Vilnius in December, January, or February can be ideal if you are prepared for winter weather.
+Winter arrives early in Vilnius, the capital of Lithuania.
+Most people agree, however, that Vilnius is a pleasant place to visit in the winter and looks especially lovely veiled in white.
+Additionally, the pace of the city doesn’t slow except on the very coldest days and the winter holidays offer exciting activities for visitors and locals.
+A trip to Vilnius in December, January, or February can be ideal if you are prepared for winter weather.

 What to Pack

 Snow and ice are likely in Vilnius during the winter.
 Most people wear shearling or heavy down coats, well-insulated gloves or mittens, and fur caps.
-Road crews keep walkways salted and sprinkled with sand, which helps with traction, but icy patches under drainage pipes or in areas of sunken pavement become treacherous, especially at night when they are less visible.
-Though local women hobble around confidently in heels, snow boots with rubber tread are more practical and safe.
+Road crews keep walkways salted and sprinkled with sand, which helps with traction, but the occasional icy patches on walkways become treacherous, especially at night when they are less visible.
+Though local women walk around confidently in heels, snow boots with a rubber tread are more practical and safe.

 New Year’s Eve in Vilnius can be as rowdy or as sedate as desired.
 Clubs begin selling tickets to their parties early in the month, though that doesn’t stop them from charging exorbitant entry fees at the door on December 31st.

 January 13th is a day of memorial for the struggle of independence that culminated in a violent attack by Russian forces in 1991.
 Ceremonies and free entry to the Museum of Occupations and Freedom Fights located in the former KGB headquarters mark this day.

 Things to Do